vmayoral/imagebuilder/README.md

 - DOM0_RAMDISK specifies the Dom0 ramdisk to use.
 Note that it should be a regular ramdisk cpio.gz file, not a u-boot binary.

+- NUM_DT_OVERLAY specifies the number of host device tree overlays to be added at boot time in u-boot

+- DT_OVERLAY[number] specifies the path of the hots device tree overlays to be added at boot time in u-boot

 - NUM_DOMUS specifies how many Dom0-less DomUs to load